 At the beginning of the 2000s, the European Commission implemented a programme called “Everything but Arms” (EBA) intended for poor countries such as Laos, Myanmar, and Cambodia.
-This programme consists of a preferential system which gives them access to the European Union market totally tax exempt, which has encouraged an influx of large western clothing groups in Cambodia.
+This programme consists of a preferential system that gives them access to the European Union market totally tax-exempt, which has encouraged an influx of large western clothing groups in Cambodia.

 Textiles represent at present, more than 70% of exports in the kingdom with more than 700 factories and around 800 000 workers.
 The EBA is the source of more than 75% of exports towards the European Union.
 But this economic success is tarnished by the lack of respect for the Cambodian Labour Law inside factories.
 Unlawful dismissals, absence of maternity leave, salary deductions, illegal contracts…The list of workers’ rights violations is long.
 Before his re-election in July 2018, Hun Sen had promised to increase workers’ salaries which should go from 130 USD per month on average to 170 USD.